jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

       read    read    read
       write

-The first character tells a user which type of file this is. (d means a directory, - means a normal file).

-Using 'rwxrwxrwx' is known as symbolic notation.
-Later, we'll cover an alternative way.

-## User, group, others

-Let's dive into the second section now.
+#### Examples
+	chmod u+x file  //grants the current user execute permission for the file chmod go-wx file //withdraws write and execute permissions from the group and others chmod a=rw file  //assigns read and write permissions for all users

+Remember the output we showed previously using "ls -l"?
+The 3rd and 4th columns are shown below:

-    wei2912 wei2912
+    wei2912 weigrp

-This section means this belongs to user **wei2912** of group **wei2912**.
+This section means this belongs to user **wei2912** of group **weigrp**.
 To change this, [chown](/commands/Chmod&Chown.html#chown) is used.
 This will be covered later.

 ## Exercises